-Conny Lin, Vice-President | Conny Lin has a PhD in neuroscience, is the government relations manager for Nomen in Tech, and has served as a Science Policy Fellow at the Ministry of Health.
+Conny Lin, Past-President | Conny Lin has a PhD in neuroscience, is the government relations manager for Nomen in Tech, and has served as a Science Policy Fellow at the Ministry of Health.
 She has 9 years of experience in mental health research (Fetal Alcohol Spectrum Disorder & Alcoholism).
 She has served as a director and advisor on numerous national non-partisan, political, and academic organizations, as well as on several UBC boards (UBC Alumni, Faculty of Graduate Studies, Graduate Student Society, Alma Mater Society, among others).
 Examples of her contributions include reviving business operations, Bylaws revisions, national policy amendments, and union negotiations.
 She is passionate about removing the stigma of “mental health issues” and had been advocating this paradigm at the national and provincial level.
 She is enthusiastic about her work with CMHA where she can translate her academic and policy background into services to enhance people’s mental health and wellness.

 Newsha Siouffi, Director| Newsha has seen firsthand the recovery potential of individuals struggling with mental illness when appropriate access to support systems are in place.
-This life experience drives Newsha’s passion in volunteering with CMHA Vancouver Fraser Branch in support of their significant contributions to the promotion of mental well being.
+This life experience drives Newsha’s passion in volunteering with CMHA Vancouver Fraser Branch in support of their significant contributions to the promotion of mental wellbeing.
 Newsha approaches business challenges from a place of curiosity, she brings to the board strong business acumen in strategic planning, operations, and project management.
 She has a Master’s Degree in Business Administration with a Strategic Management concentration from the UBC Sauder School of Business in addition to a Masters Certificate in Project Management from York University’s Schulich School of Business.
 Currently working as the Operations Manager at Vancity Credit Union, Newsha has over 10 years of experience in the finance sector.
 Earning a Psychology Degree from Simon Fraser University has deepened her understanding of the core complexities of mental illness and the multi-pronged approach required to achieve recovery.
 As a new parent, Newsha is relishing learning something new about her son every day and watching his rapid development.

-Sarah Zurbuchen, President | Sarah is a true advocate of mental health as she has personally experienced mental health challenges with almost every member of her immediate family.
+Sarah Zurbuchen, Director | Sarah is a true advocate of mental health as she has personally experienced mental health challenges with almost every member of her immediate family.
 For 14 years she has specialized in fundraising, special-event planning, marketing and communications.
 She was responsible for managing over $40 million in annual fundraising for two charities: the American Foundation for Suicide Prevention and the Avon Foundation for Women.
 Sarah resides in North Vancouver with her husband and two-year old son.
 Sarah has been in the top 5 overall fundraisers for CMHA’s annual Ride Don’t Hide event for the last two years.